Construction Supply Chain Management: Challenges, Trends, and Technology

 When manufacturing construction materials, managers need inventory visibility to track levels accurately, quickly identify bottlenecks before they grow, and comply with EPA, OSHA, and FAR regulations.

-High-performing companies implement technologies like mobile inventory to gain real-time visibility.
-This way, manufacturers can track:
+High-performing companies implement technologies like mobile inventory to gain real-time visibility into:

-For outdoor spaces like yard storage, mobile solutions can enhance visibility with a Geolocation Yard Management Solution.
+For outdoor spaces like yard storage, mobile offline management software can enhance visibility with geolocation capabilities.
 This type of solution can provide a virtual bin map to guide forklift drivers to their precise destination in the yard using GPS coordinates.

 Case Study: Construction Materials Manufacturer Enhances Visibility